 When it comes to integrating application security into an (especially large) organization, we often experience a bunch of practical problems and frustration.
-In the end, a lot of money may have been spend, but little or no improvement to the security of developed applications have been accomplished.
+In the end, a lot of money may have been spent, but little or no improvement to the security of developed applications has been accomplished.

 After struggling a while with such problems I came up with the following quadrant:

-The basic message that is visualized here is that whenever we want to integrate security into an organization we need to consider all for dimensions: organization, guidance & requirements, training and technologies.
+The basic message that is visualized here is that whenever we want to integrate security into an organization we need to consider all dimensions: organization, guidance & requirements, training, and technologies.

 - You plan to improve the security know-how of your developers?
 Identify roles that will be responsible for security, plan the training based on the technologies the teams actually work with, combine them with (secure coding) guidelines that the developers will later be able to use and look up what they heard.

 - You plan to buy a new code scanning technology?
 Identify roles that will operate it (ownership) first and that receive the qualification to be able to do it, processes that make sure they are actually used and define requirements that it will test.

 When you think about this quadrant, you will find that almost any activity for improving application security can be mapped to it.
 Always considering all four dimensions will often lead to more effort and planning but clearly to a much higher chance of success and less frustration.